StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Mesh/Find.md

 static Mesh Find(string meshId)
 ```
 Finds the Mesh with the matching id, and returns a
 reference to it.
-If no Mesh it found, it returns null.
+If no Mesh is found, it returns null.
 </div>

 |  |  |